Alliance of Sahel States: Chad

 Chad has been working to strengthen relationships with AES countries to enhance regional security and counter-terrorism efforts.
-Chad recently ended its defense cooperation agreement with France.
-This move aligns Chad with the AES countries, which have also distanced themselves from France.
-In May 2025, the Chadian Minister of Communications and government spokesperson stated "I think it would be a good thing for Chad to join the Alliance of Sahel States."
+Like the AES countries, Chad has ended its defense cooperation agreement with France.
+In May 2025, the Chadian Minister of Communications and government spokesperson stated: "I think it would be a good thing for Chad to join the Alliance of Sahel States."

 Guinea

 Mamady Doumbouya's government in Guinea, like those of the AES states, is a military junta that seized power in a coup d'état.
 Guinea has ignored border restrictions imposed by ECOWAS and given the AES access to its ports, which allowed Mali to import Russian grain and fertilizer.
+The port of Conakry is also an important logistics node for Russian Africa Corps forces stationed in the AES.

 Senegal

 Senegal's President Bassirou Diomaye Faye has been urging both ECOWAS and the AES states to engage in dialogue and work together to address common challenges such as terrorism, climate change, and poverty.